akash-kansara/express-typescript-boilerplate/README.md

 # Express TypeScript Boilerplate

-This project attempts to provide a simple framework for API development using [express](https://github.com/expressjs/express) with the freedom of selecting and implementing your own database.
+This project attempts to provide a simple framework for API development using [express](https://github.com/expressjs/express) with the freedom of selecting and implementing any database.

 ## Application Business logic